 - 1.6.3.1.
 Grade appeals are only accepted on specific assignments not for overall final course grades. - 1.6.3.2.
-For Capstone courses, learners who wish to appeal a grade on any assignment may initiate an appeal through their Capstone instructor using the Grade Appeal form found in attachment 3.
+For Capstone courses, students who wish to appeal a grade on any assignment may initiate an appeal through their Capstone instructor using the Grade Appeal form found in Attachment 3.
 When submitting the Grade Appeal form include all necessary and supporting documentation for consideration. - 1.6.3.3.
 Grade appeals must be initiated no earlier than one business day, and no later than three business days after grades are posted in the learning management system.
-After three business days, no grade appeals will be accepted.